 Harnessing Advanced Technology

 Kathy needed a more precise test, a needle biopsy, to determine whether the nodule was cancerous or benign.
-She was referred to Peter Kochupura, MD, a pulmonologist at UPMC Passavant, who used an innovative tool, the Monarch™ robotic bronchoscopy system, to reach the nodule, inspect it, and collect tissue samples.
+She was referred to a pulmonologist at UPMC Passavant, who used an innovative tool, the Monarch™ robotic bronchoscopy system, to reach the nodule, inspect it, and collect tissue samples.
 Before this new technology, experts couldn’t reach these areas of the lungs to reliably biopsy a nodule.